We all lie to ourselves all the time. We pretend certain issues don’t bother us, or we claim that the diet starts on Monday. It’s a human thing to do.

 The first lie women believe is that they must love themselves before they can love another.

-As a result, they refuse to get into a relationship before they’re filled to the brim with self-confidence.
+As a result, they refuse to get into a relationship before they’re filled to the brim with self-confidence and dripping with self-love.
 This hurts women on two fronts: to begin, projecting anything too far into the future is problematic — any time you delay X until Y happens, you set yourself up for remorse.

 The other problem is that this way of thinking prevents women from viewing the relationship as a vehicle upon which to love themselves on a higher level.
 A good relationship can be that vehicle — it provides the drive to let women thrive.